Science

 Code

 Training and inference code for latent diffusion audio generation models.
 The latest and greatest.
 It's especially good at high fidelity electronic music.
 We can generate 3 minute songs in 10 seconds.
-A web app is available here
+A web app is available here.
+The Stable Audio Open model is available on huggingface.
+Stable Audio is also in diffusers library

 DadaGP (2020)